rOpenGov/rustfare/README.md

-# rustfaRe: toolbox for R language for open welfare data from Russian Federation
+# rustfare: toolbox for R language for open welfare data from Russian Federation

 ## Links